reinblatt/Gamify-ITSec/README.md

-# DevSecQuest
+# Gamify-ITSec

 An open-source, gamified learning platform for cybersecurity professionals transitioning to DevSecOps.

 ## Overview

-DevSecQuest is designed to help cybersecurity professionals acquire DevSecOps skills through hands-on challenges and gamified learning experiences.
+Gamify-ITSec is designed to help cybersecurity professionals acquire DevSecOps skills through hands-on challenges and gamified learning experiences.
 The platform runs locally using Docker and Kubernetes, ensuring data privacy and control.

 ## Features